Italian cruiser Vittorio Veneto: Design

 Vittorio Veneto has a displacement of 7,500 tons standard and 8,850 tons fully loaded.
 Unlike the Andrea Dorias, which had separate funnels, it has two combination mast/funnels.
 The second major difference in design is the location of the helicopter facilities.
 Vittorio Veneto has a raised rear deck to accommodate a hangar beneath the helicopter platform, rather than a frigate/destroyer style hangar in the superstructure.
 There are two elevators to transfer the helicopters between the hangar and the deck.

 Originally the ship carried armament similar to the Andrea Dorias comprising a Terrier anti-aircraft system situated in front of the bridge, which could also be used to launch ASROC antisubmarine rockets.
 Compared to the Andrea Dorias, Vittorio Veneto's missile magazine has a third drum, increasing magazine capacity by a half to sixty rounds.
 The secondary armament comprised eight dual-purpose 76 mm guns in a ring around the superstructure, similar to the Andrea Dorias.
 Finally, the vessel was armed with two triple 324 mm torpedo launchers.
 Vittorio Veneto could operate up to nine light helicopters, of the types Agusta-Bell AB-204 or later AB-212 or six heavy helicopters of the type AB-61, which could be housed in the hangar beneath the long rear deck.

 The electronics were rather advanced for the time, comprising a three-dimensional AN/SPS-52 B radar and an SPS-768 (RAN 3L) air search radar.
 For anti-submarine warfare an AN/SQS-23 sonar set was installed.

 Vittorio Veneto was propelled by two steam turbines providing 73,000 shp, for a maximum speed of 30.5 kn.
 Like the previous class, the cruiser had a set of stabilizing fins to improve stability for helicopter operations.

-Upgrades
+Modifications

 The ship underwent an extensive update between 1981 and 1984.
 The electronics were updated, and launchers for Otomat missiles were installed, together with three OTO Melara twin 40 mm DARDO CIWS compact gun mounts for AA defence and Standard SM-1ER SAM missiles to replace the Terrier SAM.
 The engine feeding system was shifted from nafta to diesel fuel for standardisation and environmental reasons.